-As we discussed in the first article of this series, minimalism can transform your finances and how they make you feel.
-When you simplify your life you will spend less on random junk and you probably won’t need a big house either.
+When you learn how to live minimalist and save money you will take control of your finances and how they make you feel.
+When you simplify your life you will spend less money on random junk and you probably won’t need a big house either.
 When you live below your means you won’t be as stressed out about money and you’ll be able to save for unexpected expenses.

-Minimalism can change the way your finances affect your mental health because when you pursue simple living you will have savings in the bank and minimal bills.
-This will prevent sleepless nights worrying about bills and fights with your spouse.
-Instead, you will have the backup money you need when the car breaks down or you lose your job.
+Fewer bills and less stress is always a good thing!
+You will have fewer sleepless nights worrying about bills and fights with your spouse.
+Instead, because minimalism saves money, you will have the backup funds you need when the car breaks down or you lose your job.
 You will probably even have a little extra money for fun stuff too!

 If you are living the minimalist lifestyle you will not spend money on a bunch of stuff you don’t need so you will be able to spend money on experiences that bring your family closer together.
 That could be a trip to the zoo or a movie night or even a nice vacation!

-It’s amazing how many ways minimalism can be good for your pocketbook and thus good for mental health and relationships!
+It’s amazing how many ways you can use minimalism for mental health and a better family life!

 Minimalism and Mental Health -Less Stuff